hdvianna/vademecum/ubuntu.md

     4. Install the _guest additions_ cd rom
         1. `cd /media/cdrom`
         2. `$sudo ./VBoxLinuxAdditions.run`
+2. Add the current user to the group vboxsf, e.g. `$sudo usermod -aG vboxsf $USER`
-2. Create share folder on the VirtualBox guest
+3. Create share folder on the VirtualBox guest
     1. In the VirtualBox guest window click on _Devices_ menu, then on _Share Folders_, then on _Share Folder Settings_
     2. Add a new share folder
         1. Select the folder path
         2. Set the share name
         3. Check the `Mount Automatically` box
+        4. Set the mount point path on the guest machine
-3. Configure the `/etc/fstab`
+4. Configure for mounting the share folder automatically
     1. Log into the guest
-    2. Add the current user to the group vboxsf, e.g. `$sudo usermod -aG vboxsf $USER`
-    3. Open the fstab file, e.g. `$sudo nano /etc/fstab`
+    2. Open the fstab file, e.g. `$sudo nano /etc/fstab`
-    4. Configure the share folder mount point, by appending the following line to the fstab file
+    3. Configure the share folder mount point, by appending the following line to the fstab file
         1. `shared_named_in_virtual_box /home/user/point_mount_name vboxsf defaults,dmode=755,fmode=644,gid=1000,uid=1000 0 0`
-    5. Save the file
+    4. Save the file
-    6. Reboot the guest machine
+    5. Reboot the guest machine